ContractingWorks/ClientAPI/Doc/ClientApi.md

 ## Standard parameters

-In addition to the mandatory clientId (part of the request URL), all methods support "***noEvents***" (boolean query parameter): If set to true, the upsert operation will not cause data change events on the event bus.
-Most useful when migrating data, but also useful for avoiding integration event loops.
+In addition to the mandatory clientId (part of the request URL), all the methods support "***noEvents***" (boolean query parameter): If set to true, the upsert operation will not cause data change events on the event bus.
+This functionality is the most useful when migrating data, but also useful for avoiding integration event loops.

 Also, have a look at the supported [custom HTTP headers](Reference.md#custom-http-headers).